Less is More: Local Intrinsic Dimensions of Contextual Language Models: Experiments

-\paragraph{Results} We find that local intrinsic dimensions vary significantly across tokens, as illustrated by the wide spread of the TwoNN distributions in \Cref{fig:violin_main}.
+We find that local intrinsic dimensions vary significantly across tokens, as illustrated by the wide spread of the {\twonntext} distributions in \Cref{fig:violin_main}.
 Here, we choose the parameters \(\DatacorpusSubsampleSize=\num{7000}\), \(\TokenVectorSubsampleSize=\num{60000}\), \(\LocalNeighborhoodSize=\num{128}\).
 This heterogeneity is consistent across different models and datasets.
 It aligns with prior observations that numerical data is often not confined to a single manifold of uniform dimensionality, but is instead composed of multiple regions with varying local geometry \citep{brown2023verifying}.
 These findings reinforce our decision to favor local over global estimates of embedding dimensionality.

 Our central observation is that fine-tuning systematically lowers the local intrinsic dimension \emph{only} on the dataset used during the fine-tuning process.
-As shown in \Cref{fig:violin_main}a, the TwoNN estimates for the {\MultiWOZ}-validation embeddings are markedly lower for the fine-tuned RoBERTa model than for the base model.
-By contrast, embeddings of unrelated datasets—such as Wikipedia (\Cref{fig:violin_main}b) or Reddit comments (\Cref{fig:violin_main}c)—show no or only minimal changes in their local dimension distributions.
+As shown in \Cref{fig:violin_main}a, the {\twonntext} estimates for the {\MultiWOZ}-validation embeddings are markedly lower for the fine-tuned {\RoBERTa} model than for the base model.
+By contrast, embeddings of unrelated datasets—such as {\Wikipedia} (\Cref{fig:violin_main}b) or {\Reddit} comments (\Cref{fig:violin_main}c)—show no or only minimal changes in their local dimension distributions.
 Quantitatively, this observation can be validated by the standardized mean difference between the respective cohorts, with a value of $1.19$ for {\MultiWOZ}, and $0.08$ (resp. $0.1$) for {\Reddit} (resp. {\Wikipedia}).

-We find this shift to be stable across training, validation, and test splits of the same dataset, suggesting that it reflects robust structural changes in the latent space rather than artifacts (see \Cref{sec:sensitivity_analysis} for a thorough sensitivity analysis showing the method's robustness in our setting).
+We find this shift to be stable across training, validation, and test splits of the same dataset, suggesting that it reflects robust structural changes in the latent space rather than artifacts (see \Cref{sec:sensitivity_analysis} for a thorough sensitivity analysis showing the method's robustness to the choice of sampling parameters).
 This behavior highlights strong dataset-specificity in how local geometry adapts under fine-tuning.
 The effect is absent when evaluating on out-of-distribution data, supporting the view that local dimension reductions correspond to improved fit and specialization on the fine-tuned task, while leaving unrelated regions of the embedding space unchanged.